 The 4th Annual Conference of the Local Clean Energy Alliance

-The Local Clean Energy Alliance is proud to announce the fourth annual Clean Power, Healthy Communities Conference, promoting local clean energy economies to ensure the economic development, employment, health, and resilience of Bay Area communities.
+Thursday, Oct 17, 2013 - The Local Clean Energy Alliance's fourth annual Clean Power, Healthy Communities Conference promoted local clean energy economies to ensure the economic development, employment, health, and resilience of Bay Area communities.

 In recent years many initiatives have emerged to promote decentralized clean energy.
 These initiatives support energy efficiency (Regional Energy Networks), feed-in tariffs, shared renewables, intelligent grid architectures, and innovative financing and repayment mechanisms, to name a few.